ubc-library-rc/rdm/content/03_create_readme.md

 README files can contain a lot of information related to your project.
 As outlined in the table, READMEs should at least contain those 9 elements.

-Let's use this README file provided here (TO BE ADDED) as an example for this exercise.
+Let's look at the README file from this deposited dataset in Borealis as an example for this exercise.
+Please navigate to the hyperlinked DOI in the citation below:
+> Scheifele, Benjamin; Waterman, Stephanie; Merckelbach, Lucas; Carpenter, Jeff, 2019, "Replication data for: Measuring the Dissipation Rate of Turbulent Kinetic Energy in Strongly Stratified, Low Energy Environments: A Case Study from the Arctic Ocean", [https://doi.org/10.5683/SP2/Z65KEO](https://doi.org/10.5683/SP2/Z65KEO), Borealis, V1

 Please open the file, view the content, and answer the following questions:
+1. What existing elements are useful to us?
-1. What elements or pieces of information are underdeveloped or missing?
+2. What elements are underdeveloped or missing?
-2. If you wanted to enhance this sample README file, what would you add?
+3. If you wanted to enhance this README file, what would you add?

 <img src="figures/readme.png" width="200" style="margin-left:30px"/>